VS

 Looking at overall running costs, both models reveal some interesting differences in everyday economy.

-As for range, the Mercedes B Class performs to a small extent better – achieving up to 83 km, about 13 km more than the Hyundai Tucson.
+As for electric range, the Mercedes B Class performs to a small extent better – achieving up to 83 km, about 13 km more than the Hyundai Tucson.

 Engine and Performance: